Meliora (Latin) / [meh-lee-OR-ah]

 Orchard House is situated in the southwest corner of the Eola-Amity Hills on a slope of south facing benchland that used to be planted to fruit orchards.
 The vineyard is owned and farmed by Oregon legend Joe Dobbes and his viticulturist, Rian.
 Joe lives on the property and the attention to detail he and Rian give vineyard is remarkable.

-The vines I work with at Orchard House come from the higher elevation parts of the vineyard from both Block 1 and Block 2 and are a roughly 50/50 mix of Dijon Clone 114 and 115.
+The vines I work with at Orchard House come from the highest elevation parts of the vineyard from both Block 1 and Block 2 and are a roughly 50/50 mix of Dijon Clone 114 and 115.

 AVA: Eola-Amity Hills